19hours/sg-statutes/Acts/Public Entertainments Act.md

 [S 671/2001 wef 01/01/2002]

-(d) addresses, debates and discussions at meetings of public companies, chambers of commerce, registered trade unions, registered political associations or exempted or registered societies from which persons who are not shareholders or members, as the case may be, are excluded; and
+(d) addresses, debates and discussions at meetings of public companies, chambers of commerce, registered trade unions, registered political associations or exempted or registered societies from which persons who are not shareholders or members, as the case may be, are excluded;

-(e) public entertainment provided by or under the auspices of any statutory board constituted by or under any written law for a public purpose.
+(e) public entertainment provided by or under the auspices of any statutory board constituted by or under any written law for a public purpose; and

 [S 589/2004 wef 27/09/2004]

+[15/2009 wef 09/10/2009]

+(f) any lecture, talk, address, debate or discussion in any place to which the public or any class of the public has access whether gratuitously or otherwise.

 [15/2009 wef 09/10/2009]